How to Call Siblings in Japanese?

 Summary

-To sum up, please look at the following points:
+To summarize, please consider the following points:

 • There are a lot of different phrases of how to call “Siblings” in Japanese.